 With its anti-bacterial features, tea tree oil has also been used in the treatment of boils and carbuncles.
 Put a small amount of oil on a cotton swab or ball and gently apply on the infected area.

 Repeat the process several times a day until the boil is completely healed.
-Make sure that you properly dispose the cotton swabs after every use to prevent the swab from touching other parts of the body as this may cause uninfected areas to be infected as well.
+Make sure that you properly dispose of the cotton swabs after every use to prevent the swab from touching other parts of the body as this may cause uninfected areas to be infected as well.

 For the Treatment of Toenail Fungus